SNC-Lavalin affair: Discovery and initial reactions

 On 7 February 2019, The Globe and Mail reported on allegations made by unnamed sources that beginning in October 2018, the Prime Minister's Office (PMO) put pressure on then-Minister of Justice and Attorney General Jody Wilson-Raybould to intervene in ongoing criminal proceedings against SNC-Lavalin to offer the company a deferred prosecution agreement.
 Wilson-Raybould refused.
-Allowing the resignation of Scott Brison, she was moved to the Veterans Affairs Ministry in a Cabinet shuffle on 14 January 2019.
+Following the resignation of Scott Brison, she was moved to the Veterans Affairs Ministry in a Cabinet shuffle on 14 January 2019.
 The move was widely seen as a demotion, and there was speculation at the time about the reason for it.
 At the time, both Trudeau and Wilson-Raybould denied she had been demoted.

 The article stated that after charges were brought against SNC-Lavalin in October 2017, the company approached officials in Ottawa, including members of the Prime Minister's Office, to secure a DPA.
 A criminal verdict against SNC-Lavalin would lead to the company being barred from federal contracts for 10 years, and possibly result in its bankruptcy.
 According to the article, sources in the Liberal Party said Wilson-Raybould knew the DPA legislation in the Criminal Code was intended to help SNC-Lavalin avoid a criminal conviction.
 The Director of Public Prosecutions, Kathleen Roussel, had rejected the request for a DPA in October 2018.
-As Attorney General, Wilson-Raybould had the power to overrule that decision, and would have had to do so in writing in the Canada Gazette.
+As Attorney General, Wilson-Raybould had the power to overrule that decision, and would have had to do so in writing in the Canada Gazette, the official government newspaper.
 According to the article, sources claimed that Wilson-Raybould had refused to overrule Roussel's rejection because she trusted Roussel's judgment, and she wanted to avoid even the perception of political interference.
 The Prime Minister's office said in an email to The Globe and Mail that it had not directed the attorney-general to draw any conclusions on the matter.
 Liberal MPs received internal messaging that the allegations were "false."

 In the days following the publication of the article in The Globe and Mail, opposition party politicians and the media questioned whether the reason for Wilson-Raybould's removal was her refusal to prevent criminal prosecution of SNC-Lavalin.
 Trudeau denied the allegations, telling reporters, "The allegations reported in the story are false."
 He stated, "At no time did I or my office direct the current or previous attorney-general to make any particular decision in this matter."
 Wilson-Raybould's replacement as Minister of Justice and Attorney General, David Lametti, said in the House of Commons that the Prime Minister's office had not given directives to or put pressure on either of them.
 Wilson-Raybould would not comment on the article, saying she was bound by solicitor-client privilege.